OpenRefine/openrefine.org/download.md

 ## List of Extensions

 You can install the following extensions to add functionalities to OpenRefine.
-See [how to install an extension](https://github.com/OpenRefine/OpenRefine/wiki/Installing-Extensions).
+We do not vouch for the function of any of these extensions.
+Some only work with earlier version of OpenRefine, or with third-party distributions.
+See [how to install an extension](https://docs.openrefine.org/manual/installing#installing-extensions).

 | Extension Name | Description | Authors | Latest compatible version |
 |--------------|-------------|----------|----------|